Amfepramone

 Amfepramone, also known as diethylpropion, is a stimulant drug of the phenethylamine, amphetamine, and cathinone classes that is used as an appetite suppressant.
 It is used in the short-term management of obesity, along with dietary and lifestyle changes.
-Amfepramone is most closely chemically related to the antidepressant and smoking cessation aid bupropion (previously called amfebutamone), which has also been developed as a weight-loss medicine when in a combination product with naltrexone.
+Amfepramone has a similar chemical structure to the antidepressant and smoking cessation aid bupropion (previously called amfebutamone), which has also been developed as a weight-loss medicine when in a combination product with naltrexone.

 Pharmacology

 Amfepramone itself lacks any affinity for the monoamine transporters and instead functions as a prodrug to ethcathinone.
-Ethcathinone (and therefore amfepramone as well) is a very weak dopaminergic and serotonergic, and is approximately 10x and 20x stronger on norepinephrine in comparison, respectively.
-As a result, ethcathinone and amfepramone can essentially be considered a member of the class of drugs known as norepinephrine releasing agents (NRAs).
+Ethcathinone (and therefore amfepramone as well) is a very weak dopaminergic and serotonergic, and is approximately 10× and 20× stronger on norepinephrine in comparison, respectively.

 Chemistry

 Amfepramone can be synthesized from propiophenone by bromination, followed by reaction with diethylamine.

 Society and culture

 Names

-Another medically-utilized name is diethylpropion (British Approved Name (BAN) and Australian Approved Name (AAN)).
+Another medically utilized name is diethylpropion (British Approved Name (BAN) and Australian Approved Name (AAN)).
 Chemical names include: α-methyl-β-keto-N,N-diethylphenethylamine, N,N-diethyl-β-ketoamphetamine and N,N-diethylcathinone.
 Brand names include: Anorex, Linea, Nobesine, Prefamone, Regenon, Tepanil and Tenuate.